Devtory-GbR/flutter-template/README.md

 A dummy authentication flow is implemented in the bloc pattern.

-It is mainly inspired by the following tutorial: https://bloclibrary.dev/#/flutterlogintutorial
+The base is mainly inspired by the following tutorial: https://bloclibrary.dev/#/flutterlogintutorial

 Here you can find the code in he project: